Parks on a Google map

 If castles are your main interest, then visit Tantallon Castle on the cliff-top near North Berwick; now a ruin but the short walk form the car-park is well rewarded.
 Dirleton Castle and Garden has the added interest of the longest herbaceous border in the world; it is glorious in the summer.

 The Borders stretches from the east coast right across to the M74 in the west.
 The scenery is farmland, moorland and woods.remote castles such as Hermitage, near Newcastleton.
-Other castles and historic houses are easier to reach – Manderston,, Abbotsford and Traquair, a few miles from Peebles ( visited by 27 Scottish monarchs and with a small brewery) The gardens and abbeys are worth visiting; make sure you include Kailzie Garden on your trip, as well as Dawyck Botanic Garden, and the National Trust for Scotland's Priorwood Garden in Melrose.
+Other castles and historic houses are easier to reach – Manderston,, Abbotsford and Traquair, a few miles from Peebles ( visited by 27 Scottish monarchs and with a small brewery) The gardens and abbeys are worth visiting; make sure you include Kailzie Garden on your trip, as well as Dawyck Botanic Garden, and Priorwood Garden in Melrose.
 In the 12th century, King David I of Scotland, founded several abbeys and eight hundred years later, although now ruins, theyprovide a haven for peaceful reflection – Kelso, Dryburgh, Jedburgh and Melrose, where the heart of Robert the Bruce lies buried.
 In Melrose you can also visit the Edinburgh Woollen Mill, a building which, in the Middle Ages, was the Abbey's brewery.
+If you cross the border at Jedburgh, stop off to visit the beautiufl ruined abbey; there is parking at the Woolln Mill shop next door.

 Historic Scotland: In the Borders are four of the most historic of Scotland's abbeys: Dryburgh, Melrose, Kelso and Jedburgh.
 All in the care of Historic Scotland, as are Hermitage Castle and Smailholm Tower, which recall the days of the swash-buckling Border Reivers.
 The Borders' Explorer Pass is great value for money and is available from the Historic Scotland properties in the Borders or at www.historic-scotland.gov.uk/explorer